cargo-generate/cargo-generate/README.md

 {% endif %}
 ```

-> Tip: similar to `dependencies` in the `Cargo.toml` file you can also list them as one liners:
+> :bulb: Tip: similar to `dependencies` in the `Cargo.toml` file you can also list them as one liners:
 ```toml
 [placeholders]
 hypervisor = { type = "string", prompt = "What hypervisor to use?", choices = ["uhyve", "qemu"], default = "qemu" }